orjpap/MenoumeSpiti-MovementSMS/README.md

 # #MenoumeSpiti-MovementSMS
-An easier way to send the Greek Movement Authorisation SMS that was (still is at the time of writing this, but I'm trying to be optimistic here) required during the COVID-19 lockdown described in https://forma.gov.gr/en/
+An easy way to send the Greek Movement Authorisation SMS that was (still is at the time of writing this, but I'm trying to be optimistic here)required during the COVID-19 lockdown described in https://forma.gov.gr/en/

 Made with SwiftUI, never approved by the AppStore